acdreyer/data-structures/wAssignment_04/README.md

 1. Will you use a Normalized Data Model or a Denormalized Data Model?
 Why?

-A Denormalized Data model was selected, because the data set is not significantly large.
+A Denormalized Data model was selected, because the data set is not significantly large (approx 50-60 meetings across ten zones).
-Storage requirements are adequate in AWS and the complexity to Normalize the data would not be inline with the learning curve to do it at this time.
+Storage requirements are adequate in AWS and the complexity to Normalize the data would not be inline with fully normalizing the database at this time.
-Whereas this choice might impact scalability (if for example the whole world AA meetings is needed), however the duplication in the current model is deemed acceptable for a Denormalized model.
+Whereas this choice might impact scalability (if for example the whole world AA meetings is needed), the duplication in the current model is deemed to have a Denormalized model.

 2. When the data comes back out of the database, how should it be structured?
 Why?

-Data coming back from the database should be Normalized because browser performance would be negatively impacted by handling the full data set.
+Data coming back from the database should be Normalized because browser performance would be negatively impacted by handling the full data set all at once.
 Subsets of the table would be extracted and used locally in the browser, with information only accessed as required.
 This is especially true because subset queries should be manageble with this